paulscherrerinstitute/fast-feedback-indexer/README.md

 ### Internal Build Dependencies

 Cmake should complain and tell you what to add to the cmake commandline if internal dependencies are not met.
 In general tests require what is tested, executables need the simple data reader and indexer libraries, and the python module needs the indexer library.

+Meson should also complain if requested features cannot be built and tell you what to add to the commandline.

 ### Build Instructions